biku89/EDA---World-Population-Growth/README.md

 The analysis reveals several key insights into world population growth:

-**1.Population Distribution:** Asia and Africa have the highest populations among the continents, with Asia being the most populous.
+1. **Population Distribution:** Asia and Africa have the highest populations among the continents, with Asia being the most populous.
-**2.City Distribution:** Countries like China and India have a large number of cities contributing to their urban population.
+2. **City Distribution:** Countries like China and India have a large number of cities contributing to their urban population.
-**3.Growth Rates:** Africa exhibits higher population growth rates compared to other continents, indicating rapid urbanization and population increase.
+3. **Growth Rates:** Africa exhibits higher population growth rates compared to other continents, indicating rapid urbanization and population increase.
-**4.Top and Bottom Growth Rates:** Countries and cities with the highest and lowest growth rates provide insights into regions experiencing significant demographic changes.
+4. **Top and Bottom Growth Rates:** Countries and cities with the highest and lowest growth rates provide insights into regions experiencing significant demographic changes.
-**5.Correlation:** There is a strong correlation between the populations of 2023 and 2024, indicating steady growth patterns.
+5. **Correlation:** There is a strong correlation between the populations of 2023 and 2024, indicating steady growth patterns.